 Our top investigative priorities include investigations into: in-custody deaths, public corruption and criminal efforts that compromise the safety and security of our institutions through violence, introduction/smuggling of contraband and sexual crimes/PREA (Prison Rape Elimination Act).

 Completed criminal investigations for which probable cause exists that a crime has occurred are referred to the appropriate prosecutorial entity for consideration of criminal prosecution.
 Administrative investigations with sustained findings are referred to FDC leadership for appropriate management action.

-This office engages in extensive and sophisticated multi-agency cooperative criminal investigations with the Florida Department of Law Enforcement, Federal Bureau of Investigation, US Department of Justice & other federal, state & local law enforcement agencies & prosecutorial authorities.
+This office engages in extensive and sophisticated multi-agency cooperative criminal investigations with the Florida Department of Law Enforcement, Federal Bureau of Investigation, United States Department of Justice & other federal, state & local law enforcement agencies & prosecutorial authorities.

 The OIG Is a "CFA Accredited” “Inspector General”, Sworn Law Enforcement Statewide Authority Investigative Agency.

-The FDC OIG Staff report to the FDC Inspector General who reports to both the Secretary of the Department and additionally dually reports to the Chief Inspector General / Executive Office of the Governor of the State of Florida.
+The FDC OIG Staff report to the FDC Inspector General who reports to the Secretary of the Department administratively and then reports operationally to the Chief Inspector General / Executive Office of the Governor of the State of Florida.